kwdunaway/WGBS_Tools/README.md

 Most of these scripts were originally written in Perl and used in the publications: http://www.cell.com/cell-reports/fulltext/S2211-1247(16)31631-X https://www.ncbi.nlm.nih.gov/pubmed/28032673
-However, many improvements in performance, installation ease, and understandability were implimented since this version.
+However, many improvements in performance, installation ease, and understandability were implemented since this version.
 If you still want those scripts, please go to folder: WGBS_Tools/perl